How Being Brain Damaged Felt to Me

 • Dealing with being brain damaged was always a threat to me becoming depressed, which I was made aware of at neuropsychology counselling sessions.
 Whenever I felt a little miserable, I refused to succumb to negative feelings because of the impact it would have on my loved ones.

-• I never felt sorry for myself, I felt sorry for those who cared about me.
-I hoped my daughter, Olivia, wouldn’t miss out on my potentially useful parental influence.
+• I hoped my daughter, Olivia, wouldn’t miss out on my potentially useful parental influence.
 I wanted to be my daughter Olivia’s dad, not her grandad.
 I hoped that my life partner Ruth, wouldn’t have to deal with being lumbered with me.

 • When discussing my comatose period, people would say things like “It must have been terrible.”
 I’d respond honestly and acknowledge how I didn’t feel a thing, but recognised it must have been terrible for my loved ones.

-• I often recalled how we’d gone on a family holiday to Florida the previous year; I was delighted that we’d had the wonderful family experience together before it was too late.
+• I often recalled how we’d gone on a family holiday to Florida the previous year (2014); I was delighted that we’d had the wonderful family experience together before it was too late.

 • I sometimes wished I’d never been successful, and my injury hadn’t cost me so much.
-My sadness wasn’t about the lost money, it was the knowledge that I was once an achiever and had become extremely limited.
+My sadness wasn’t about the lost money, it was the knowledge that I was once an achiever, and had become extremely limited.

 • I wasn’t prepared for normal life after discharge from the hospital, despite being given fantastic advice and support.